-Ideally, all projects will be measured with the same profile for any given language, but that's not always practical.
-For instance, you may find that:
+Ideally all of your projects will be measured with the same Quality Profiles, but that is not always practical.
+In some cases, you may find that:

-- You want to ensure stronger requirements on some of your applications (internal frameworks for example).
+- You want to ensure stronger requirements for some of your projects (internal frameworks, for example)

 How do I...